-3.2.1 Financial reporting standards that became effective in the current year
+4.1 Financial reporting standards that became effective in the current year

-During the year, the Group has adopted the revised (revised 2018) and new financial reporting standards and interpretations which are effective for fiscal years beginning on or after 1 January 2019.
+During the year, the Group and the Company has adopted the revised (revised 2019) and new financial reporting standards and interpretations which are effective for fiscal years beginning on or after January 1, 2020.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards, with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.
-The adoption of these financial reporting standards does not have any significant impact on the Group's financial statements.
-However, the new standard involves changes to key principles, which are summarised below:
+The adoption of these financial reporting standards does not have any significant impact on the Group and the Company financial statements.
+However, the new standard involves changes to key principles, which it was conclude as below: